Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Results

 \subsection{Effects of engagement-based ranking}

-First, we state our findings on how Twitter's engagement-based algorithm affects political outcomes, emotional outcomes, and the reader's stated preference for the tweets shown.
+First, we state our findings on the effects of Twitter's engagement-based algorithm.
 All tested outcomes and our analysis plan were pre-registered at \url{https://osf.io/upw9a}. \Cref{fig:effects} shows a summary of the average treatment effect for each outcome.
-As specified in our pre-analysis plan, the average treatment effect is estimated through a difference in means (see \Cref{app:ate-estimation}), and two-sided $p$-values are estimated by paired permutation tests.
+As specified in our pre-analysis plan, the average treatment effect (of the engagement-based algorithm, relative to the control of the reverse-chronological ranking) is estimated through a difference in means (see \Cref{app:ate-estimation}), and two-sided $p$-values are estimated by paired permutation tests.
 In total, we tested 26 outcomes, and all results that are significant (at a $p$-value threshold of $0.05$) remain significant at a false discovery rate (FDR) of $0.01$.
 Thus, in expectation, none of our discoveries are false discoveries.
 The full table of standardized and unstandardized effect sizes, $p$-values, and FDR-adjusted $p$-values can be found in \Cref{appendix:full-effects}.

-\textbf{Political outcomes (Outcomes 2, 3, 5, and 6)}.
+\textbf{Political outcomes}.
 We defined the \emph{partisanship} of a tweet as the absolute value of the reader-provided ideological leaning of the tweet (ranging from -2 = ``Far left'' to +2 = ``Far right'').
 Relative to the reverse-chronological baseline, we found that the engagement-based algorithm amplified tweets that exhibited greater partisanship ($0.24$ SD, $p<0.001$) and expressed more out-group animosity ($0.24$ SD, $p<0.001$).
 Furthermore, tweets from the engagement-based algorithm made users feel significantly worse about their political out-group ($-0.17$ SD, $p<0.001$) and better about their in-group ($0.08$ SD, $p=0.0014$).
 These effects remained significant when considering left and right-leaning users specifically, except for in-group perception in left-leaning users, where we found no significant effect.